-So, now having learned about Greeks, you might be wondering how to Trade Options using them?
+So, now having learned about Greeks, you might be wondering how to Trade Options using them.
 Well, no more waiting here we see-

 - Wanted to learn options from basics to advanced?
 Check out our Option Strategies: A Mentorship Program

-How to trade options with Greeks?
+How to trade options with the Greeks?

 This simply means we have to look at the underlying’s chart and Greeks values.
-For example take the chart of TCS-
+For example, take the chart of TCS-

 Buying calls is ideal in this kind of scenario with their premiums rising.
 This is a directional up move that directly affects Delta as lower highs and lows are made.
 Thereby, the Gamma also shoots.

 Also, one should note IV and plot its Chart/see it if available with a broker.
 If the IV takes support and starts to rise, it adds to an Option’s value.
 Thereby, in this case, Call Premiums will rise due to the combined effect of Delta, Gamma, and Vega.
-Theta effect on an option’s premium is canceled out by Delta, Gamma, and Vega’s combined effect.
+Theta effect on an option’s premium is cancelled out by Delta, Gamma, and Vega’s combined effect.

-Now, let’s look at downtrend case.
+Now, let’s look at the downtrend case.

 TCS downtrend area from 11/3/20 to 19/3/20 is highlighted.
-Also, due to COVID 19 situation stock was volatile.
+Also, due to COVID-19 situation stock was volatile.
 So, at this time IV on the relevant Put strikes with respect to this area would be on the higher side.
 The directional downward trend of the stock causes an increase in Delta and Gamma also on the Puts.
 Thus, buying Puts would be a good idea in this case.
-Hence, in this case, also Theta effect would be canceled out by Delta, Gamma, and Vega.
+Hence, in this case, also Theta effect would be cancelled out by Delta, Gamma, and Vega.

 Now, let’s look at Put/Call selling case-